-Early Admissions Process: Students seeking early admission into the MA program should contact the MA Coordinator, Professor Katherine Pratt Ewing during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
-Applications for early admission should be submitted no later than March 15th of the student's junior year for admission in the following fall semester or November 1st of the student's senior year for admission in the following spring semester.
+Early Admissions Process: Students seeking early admission into the MA program should contact the Director of the MA Program, Professor Katherine Ewing, during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
+Applications for early admission should be submitted no later than the second semester of the student's junior year for admission in the following fall semester or the first semester of the student's senior year for admission in the following spring semester.
 Decisions will be announced no later than one month after the application deadline.

 The application for Columbia and Barnard undergraduates seeking early admission is otherwise the same as the regular admissions requirements for non-Columbia applicants to the M.A. program, as above, with the exception that a GRE test is not required.

 Students in the early admission program are eligible to apply for both Academic Year and Summer Foreign Language and Area Studies Fellowships, which provide tuition and stipend support.
 Applicants must plan to study a South Asia language during both terms of their fellowship, and must be a U.S. citizen or permanent resident.
 See the Financial Aid section, below.